Real estate

 • 1

-Source: 2023 Institutional Real Estate Allocations Monitor, Hodes Weill and Associates, Cornell University (Cornell Baker Program in Real Estate), Nov.
-2023.
-There are material differences in the investment goals, liquidity needs, and investment horizons of individual and institutional investors.
+Source: 2024 Institutional Real Estate Allocations Monitor, Hodes Weill and Associates, Cornell University (Cornell Baker Program in Real Estate).
+There may be material differences in the investment goals, liquidity needs, and investment horizons of individual and institutional investors.
 Investors should consult with a financial professional regarding their own situation and risk tolerance before making any investment decisions.
-Retail investors may already have significant exposure to the real estate asset class through home ownership.

 • 2